Sdcrouse/periodic-table-cli-gem/NOTES.md

 Note about the TableScraper's method #make_properties_hash_from: Some of the abundance values have scientific notation, which looks a bit strange; if there are too many element properties, discard the abundance property.

+I was going to have the program wait until a list of elements had been displayed, before I gave the user the option to examine an element.
+But I think it's easier for me to include that option in the Main Menu.
+It also makes the program easier for the user (and future programmers) to understand, since there's more than one list option.
+And by having the user choose the name of an element instead of a number from the list, my program won't need to know which list had been displayed before the user examines an element!
+(That's especially good, since the numbers in the sorted list are different from the numbers in the regular list.)

 Ideas for more features ------------------------------------------------------------------ Additional functionality that I would like to add to this program later on:
 •	Be able to return to the Main Menu from ANYWHERE in the program.